Witherby History, Family Crest & Coats of Arms

 Conjecturally the Wetherby family are descended from Ralph of Intwood, who held the lands and village of Intwood from Eudo, Steward to William the Conqueror.
 Intwood consisted of a church, a mill, nine horses, and thirty sheep, as recorded in the Domesday Book in 1086.

 Wetherby is mentioned in the Domesday Book of 1086 as Wedrebi, thought to derive from wether- or ram-farm or else meaning "settlement on the bend of a river".
 Local folklore has it that when heavy snow storms hit the county, Wetherby does not get as much because the "Weather Goes By."

 Early History of the Witherby family

-Another 193 words (14 lines of text) covering the years 146 and 1461 are included under the topic Early Witherby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Witherby research.
+Another 77 words (6 lines of text) covering the years 146 and 1461 are included under the topic Early Witherby History in all our PDF Extended History products and printed products wherever possible.

 Witherby Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Witherby include Wetherby, Weatherby, Wetherbie, Wetherbee, Witherby and many more.